Macieira Brandy

 Macieira is a Portuguese brandy created by José Guilherme Macieira after he studied winemaking in the French region of Cognac, famous for the production of this type of product.
 It is produced according to the secret recipe for more than 125 years.
 The success of Macieira was instant, its quality and reputation won over true connoisseurs in Portugal such as Fernando Pessoa the famous Portuguese poet, became loyal to the brand.

-More than 125 years after its launch, is the market leader in Portugal and is also exported to over 30 countries in 5 continents.
+More than 125 years after its launch, it is the market leader in Portugal and is also exported to over 30 countries in 5 different continents.